 - An additional control is required of wells with medium (without cells) including the range of the drug if the drug shows absorbance at the given wavelengths.

-- Plate samples, controls and blanks as duplicates or triplicates to minimise variability in the results.
+- Plate samples, controls and blanks as duplicates or triplicates, to minimise result variability.

-- A standard MTT assay requires a testing plate for the OD of the drug, a testing plate to determine the growth curve for the starting amount of cells seeded per well, and a broad dilution range to determine the dilution range for the experiments.
-For a standardised MTT drug sensitivity assay using patient samples, a single plate often suffices.
+- A standard MTT assay requires: a testing plate to measure the drug OD, a testing plate to determine the growth curve for the starting amount of cells seeded per well, and a broad dilution range to determine the dilution range for the experiments.
+Note: For a standardised MTT drug sensitivity assay using patient samples, a single plate often suffices.

-- For cell lines, it is also recommended to include a day 0 plate for determining the extent of cell growth in the course of the experiment.
+- For cell lines, it is also recommended to include a day 0 plate for determining the extent of cell growth throughout the experiment.

 - Do not use the outer wells of the plate (due to evaporation).
-Fill the outer wells with PBS to keep the evaporation of the plate to the minimum.
+Fill the outer wells with PBS to minimise plate evaporation.

-- The total volume of the cell and drug suspension should be 150 µl for each well excluding blanks and controls.
-Note: for stable drugs which can be stored at −20 °C, the plates can be prepared with the 30 µl drug concentrations and stored at −20°C for later use.
-Subsequently, cells can be added and mixed with the drug suspension when the assay is run.
+- The total volume of the cell and drug suspension should be 150 µl for each well, excluding blanks and controls.
+Note: For stable drugs which can be stored at −20 °C, the plates can be prepared with the 30 µl drug concentrations and stored at −20°C for later use.
+Cells can be added and mixed with the drug suspension when the assay is run.